philipwalton/blog/_articles/how-to-find-qualified-developers.md

 ## Final Thoughts

-Nothing I've suggested in this article is particular novel.
+Nothing I've suggested in this article is particularly novel.
 I'm sure people have been using open source to hire for years, probably decades.

 My main goal was to emphasize two particular facets of leveraging open source when hiring.
 First, companies should use open source as a recruiting tool rather than simply a vetting tool, and second, while contributors to open source software often go unnoticed, the qualities that make someone a good contributor are essentially the exact qualities most companies are looking for.